Payload CMS Pricing 2026: Free License, Self-Hosting, Enterprise, and Real Project Costs

 How much does it cost to self-host Payload CMS?

-Start the conversationMaximum 3 active clients.
+Try the cost estimatorMaximum 3 active clients.
 Current availability varies, ask directly.